missionpinball/mpf-docs/docs/mechs/lights/leds.md

 For production runs you should probably be careful with serial LEDs.
 At least test extensively.
 However, you might take some risks in a homebrew machine because serial LEDs are quite cheap and easy to replace once broken.
-In practise they seem to work just fine for all homebrew machines we know.
+In practice they seem to work just fine for all homebrew machines we know.

 ## Can I used RGB LEDs below colored inserts?